You are here

 Q&A with the dean

-Ravi Bellamkonda became the Vinik Dean of Duke’s Pratt School of Engineering on August 1, 2016.
-Bellamkonda was appointed in January after an international search, and cited by Duke’s President Richard Brodhead for his “outstanding personal accomplishment and visionary leadership.”
-[Read Duke news release]
+Ravi Bellamkonda became the Vinik Dean of Duke’s Pratt School of Engineering on August 1, 2016, following an international search.
+He was cited by Duke President Richard Brodhead for his outstanding personal accomplishment and visionary leadership.
+[Read news release »]

 Bellamkonda spoke in spring 2016 about his perspectives on Pratt and hopes for the future of Duke Engineering.